stephenverderame/cpp_book/src/templates/concepts.md

 A better approach is to use `std::enable_if_t`.
 As the name might suggest, the main usage of this is to conditionally enable functions.
 How this works is by replacing the entire statement with the second template type parameter if the first template parameter evaluates to a true condition at compile time.
 Then you can specify the return type of the function to be an `enable_if_t` expression.
 If the function is called with template parameters that make the condition true, all is well since the return type will be the second template argument to
 `std::enable_if_t`.
 Otherwise, the `enable_if` effectively prevents the instantiation of the function template causing the compiler to complain that the function doesn't exist.
-Not as clear as an error message as you'd get in C++ 20 with concepts and constraints, but trust me it's far nicer than some of the monstrosities you might receive without it.
+Not as clear as an error message as you'd get in C++ 20 with concepts and constraints, but trust me it's far nicer than some monstrosities you might receive without it.
 You can omit the second type parameter to `enable_if`, in that case it defaults to `void`.

 The default type for the second template argument is `void`.